AP NFL Mock Draft: Panthers take Alabama's Bryce Young No. 1

 10. Pittsburgh Steelers (mock trade with Eagles via New Orleans): PARIS JOHNSON, OFFENSIVE TACKLE, OHIO STATE

-Johnson has all the physical tools and intangibles to anchor the O-line and protect Aaron Kenny Pickett.
+Johnson has all the physical tools and intangibles to anchor the O-line and protect Kenny Pickett.

 11. Tennessee Titans: WILL LEVIS, QUARTERBACK, KENTUCKY